rrigato/architecture/pragmatic_programmer/20th_anniversary_edition.md

 - when having trouble beginning development, tell yourself you are only working on a POC
 - don't let yesterday's software engineering habits bias today's applications
 - do not get bogged down with redundant tests to try to get 100% coverage
+- unittests:
+  - are the first client of your api
-- unit tests ensure an interface honors its public contract
+  - ensure an interface honors its public contract
+  - valdiate what should not change
+  - validate what must be true (invariants)

 - make sure the requirements your solutions is supposed to meet aligns with the green ```test passed``` message

+- security attack vectors:
+  - uncessary system complexity
+  - input data
+  - detailed output
+  - detailed debugging
+-